khpbvo/SingleAgent/tests/README.md

 # Tests

-Deze map bevat alle test bestanden voor het SingleAgent project.
+This directory contains all test files for the SingleAgent project.

-## Bestanden:
+## Files:
-- `test_*.py` - Unit tests voor verschillende componenten
+- `test_*.py` - Unit tests for various components
-- `spacy_test.py` - Test voor spaCy NLP functionaliteit
+- `spacy_test.py` - Test for spaCy NLP functionality
-- `test_patch.txt` - Test data voor patch functionaliteit
+- `test_patch.txt` - Test data for patch functionality